 Portfolio Committee on Labour

-The portfolio committee on labour’s call for comment on the Draft National Minimum Wage Amendment Bill has been published in Government Gazette 42240.
+The portfolio committee on labour has called for comment on the Draft National Minimum Wage Amendment Bill.

 The committee met in January 2019 to discuss the need for a draft bill to deal with a technical error found in the National Minimum Wage Act.